TriTranDev/neuralnetwork/README.md

 ```

 call ProcessNeural to build the network and check the [Correlation Coefficient](https://www.investopedia.com/terms/c/correlationcoefficient.asp)

 ```bash
 Correlation Coefficient  0.9903012888981333
 ```
+The result look so good.
+It maybe different in your version.
 ## Note
 Maybe prepare your data if you use different data format